-- Improved benefits enrollment with Web functionality
+- Improved benefits enrollment with web functionality

 - Automated a range of HR process for cost-effective management of rapid growth

-THE CHALLENGESDavid Weekley Homes was managing growth while trying to keep employee-related costs low.
-For its HR and payroll, the company had been using a mainframe system that lacked the sophisticated functionality to automate many processes'resulting in redundant data entry and rooms of filing cabinets filled with paper forms related to benefits enrollment, address changes, direct deposit modifications, and more.
+David Weekley Homes was managing growth while trying to keep employee-related costs low.
+For its HR and payroll, the company had been using a mainframe system that lacked the sophisticated functionality to automate many processes—resulting in redundant data entry and rooms of filing cabinets filled with paper forms related to benefits enrollment, address changes, direct deposit modifications, and more.
 Plus, the HR department was overwhelmed with requests from employees and managers on everything from year-to-date personal payroll information to headcount reports that often were time-consuming to address.

-'One of the most significant benefits across our business with UltiPro is manager self-service,” said Mike Brezina, vice president of human resources for David Weekley Homes.
-'Now our 120-plus supervisors have many more tools on hand to help them address issues in a timely manner, and our HR team is now focused on maximizing productivity and handling a larger workforce.'
+“One of the most significant benefits across our business with UltiPro is manager self-service,” said Mike Brezina, vice president of human resources for David Weekley Homes.
+“Now our 120-plus supervisors have many more tools on hand to help them address issues in a timely manner, and our HR team is now focused on maximizing productivity and handling a larger workforce.”

-According to Idalia Morfey, systems analyst for David Weekley Homes, open enrollment is much more effective with UltiPro.
-Once the HR team completes the process, it takes only a few clicks to pull the data into a file for benefits providers'as opposed to the days of work it took for three or four people with its previous process for annual enrollment.
+According to Brezina, open enrollment at the company is much more effective and streamlined with UltiPro.
+“Once the HR team completes the process, it takes only a few clicks to pull the data into a file for benefits providers—as opposed to the days of work it took for three or four people with its previous process for annual enrollment,” said Brezina.

-With UltiPro’s providing employees with quick online access to individual HR/payroll-related information, David Weekley’s workforce now can view, modify, and update a range of data, such as home address, names of beneficiaries, and direct deposit choices'without having to rely on assistance from administrative staff.
+With UltiPro’s providing employees with quick online access to individual HR/payroll-related information, David Weekley’s workforce now can view, modify, and update a range of data, such as home address, names of beneficiaries, and direct deposit choices—without having to rely on assistance from administrative teams.
 Electronic transactions also have increased the productivity of HR staff, freeing them to take on strategic tasks, such as evaluating turnover and compensation.